alexsnow348/learning-notes/learning-notes/machine-learning-and-ai-notes/mlops/mlops-role-preparations-questions.md

 - Logs v1 vs v2 outputs to MLflow or a database
 This works extremely well in **high-precision imaging systems** like LPKF’s microscopy workflow.

-### How to expose a scalable inference API with FastAPI + Kubernetes?

-### What metrics do you log to monitor model inference performance?

 ## Leadership Questions
 ### Give an example of standardizing engineering workflow across teams.

+“At Telekom Malaysia, I standardized the backend engineering workflow across multiple teams by introducing consistent API guidelines, automated testing, shared CI/CD pipelines, and centralized logging.
+This reduced duplicate work, improved code quality, and cut operational effort by nearly 50%.
+The same practices helped align cross-functional teams and made onboarding faster.”

+---

 ### How do you communicate ML system limitations to non-technical stakeholders?

+“I explain limitations using clear, business-focused language — not technical jargon.
+For example, instead of talking about model drift or overfitting, I describe how accuracy can change when the real-world data shifts.
+I use simple visuals, examples, and concrete scenarios so stakeholders understand the impact on the product and the decisions we need to make.
+My goal is to align expectations and ensure everyone understands both capabilities and risks.”

+---

 ### How do you mentor junior engineers or contributors?

+“I mentor by pairing with junior engineers on real tasks, reviewing their code with constructive feedback, and breaking down complex concepts into simple explanations.
+I also guide them toward best practices — like reproducible ML pipelines, clean code, and proper version control.
+I prefer a supportive, hands-on approach that helps them grow confidence and autonomy while learning industry standards.”